Dxrzk13/adwa/README.md

 ### 2. Open The cookie-grabber.
 File:

 ```
 You dont need to install any modules opening this will install them for you.
-Then you can open the bear-cookie-grabber.exe which will
+Then you can open the cookie-grabber.exe which will
-open a terminal with the bear-cookie-grabber logo.
+open a terminal with the cookie-grabber logo.
 Don't worry although this looks quite menacing its just aesthetic and is normal.
 ```

 ### 3. Create A Webhook: